-The principal aquifers in the Plateau Region are the Trinity, Edwards-Trinity (Plateau), Edwards (Balcones Fault Zone), Austin Chalk, Frio, Nueces River Alluviums, and, the Ellenburger-San Saba Aquifer (Figure 3-1).
-Aquifer descriptions provided in this Chapter are relatively limited; more detailed hydrogeological characterization of the aquifers may be obtained from reports published by the TWDB, USGS, UTBEG, and other agencies and universities.
+The principal aquifers in the Plateau Region are the Trinity, Edwards-Trinity (Plateau), Edwards (Balcones Fault Zone), Austin Chalk, Frio, and Nueces River Alluviums, and new to this Plan, the Ellenburger-San Saba Aquifer (Figure 3-1).
+Aquifer descriptions provided in this chapter are relatively limited; more detailed hydrogeological characterization of the aquifers may be obtained from reports published by the TWDB, USGS, UTBEG, and other agencies and universities.
 The water quality of aquifers is relatively good and a detailed discussion on water-quality characteristics and issues is provided in Chapter 1, Section 1.4.5.